-With so many different products available, it's important to have some understanding of how the professional indemnity market works to be able to make an informed decision on which policy is best for your business.
+There are many different professional indemnity products available for Contractors and Freelancers.
+So it's important to have some understanding how this insurance works to be able to make an informed decision about which policy is best for your business.

-Our guide to professional indemnity insurance covers the following key points;
+Our guide to professional indemnity insurance for freelance contractors covers the following key points;

 - What is professional indemnity insurance?